JummyTime/JummyTime.github.io/_posts/2019-12-18-fyi-how-we-greet-people.markdown

  I don't have a solution to this un-problem, and I'm not saying it needs one.
 Although...

-...maybe we can fill "conversation" with fewer milk crate + gas-pipe bookshelves from Pinterest, and fill it enough space to swing a bat; when you need to wreck a bitch, or bring someone home.
+...maybe we can fill "conversation" with fewer milk crate + gas-pipe bookshelves from Pinterest, and fill it with enough space to swing a bat; when you need to wreck a bitch, or bring someone home.